drupalprojects/search_api/README.txt

 For the query class to become available (other than through manual creation), you need a custom service class where you override the query() method to return an instance of your query class.

+- Item type
+  Interface: SearchApiDataSourceControllerInterface
+  Base class: SearchApiAbstractDataSourceController
+  Hook: hook_search_api_item_type_info()

+If you want to index some data which is not defined as an entity, you can specify it as a new item type here.
+For defining a new item type, you have to create a data source controller for the type and track new, changed and deleted items of the type by calling the search_api_track_item_*() functions.
+An instance of the data source controller class will then be used by indexes when handling items of your newly-defined type.

+If you want to make external data that is indexed on some search server available to the Search API, there is a handy base class for your data source controller (SearchApiExternalDataSourceController in includes/datasource_external.inc) which you can extend.
+For a minimal use case, you will then only have to define the available fields that can be retrieved by the server.

 - Data-alter callbacks
   Interface: SearchApiAlterCallbackInterface